k8s-docs/prometheus-docs/content/blog/2017-06-14-interview-with-latelier-animation.md

 ---
-title: Interview with L’Atelier Animation
+title: 与L'动画工作室面试
-created_at: 2017-06-14
+date: 2017-06-14
 kind: article
 author_name: Brian Brazil
 ---

-*Continuing our series of interviews with users of Prometheus, Philippe Panaite and Barthelemy Stevens from L’Atelier Animation talk about how they switched their animation studio from a mix of Nagios, Graphite and InfluxDB to Prometheus.*
+_Continuing our series of interviews with users of Prometheus, Philippe Panaite and Barthelemy Stevens from L’Atelier Animation talk about how they switched their animation studio from a mix of Nagios, Graphite and InfluxDB to Prometheus._

 ## Can you tell us about yourself and what L’Atelier Animation does?